folio-org/okapi/doc/guide.md

     }
   }
 ```

 Most of the descriptor should look quite familiar at this point.
 The big
 new thing is about permissions.
-The full permission system is explained in a separate
+The full [permission system](security.md) is explained in a separate
-document <!-- TODO - how to link to it? --> and managed by the auth module complex.
+document and managed by the auth module complex.
 All of that is outside the scope of Okapi itself, and of this guide.

 The most visible new thing in this descriptor is the whole new section called